VAdamec/lita-cmd/README.md

 - The user name of the calling user will be saved in an environment variable called `LITA_USER`.
+- The ID the calling user will be saved in an environment variable called `LITA_ID`.
 - Make sure that your files are executables (`chmod +x FILE`)
 - Make sure that your files have the proper sheband (`#!/bin/bash`)